leeper/cregg/README.Rmd

  - `taxes`, a full randomized choice task conjoint experiment conducted by Ballard-Rosa et al. (2016)
  - `immigration`, a partial factorial conjoint experiment with several restrictions between features conducted by Hainmueller, Hopkins, and Yamamoto (2014)

-The main selling point of cregg is simplicity of implementation and a consistent attempt to follow tidy data principles throughout.
-The package also provides a formula-based interface that meshes well with the underlying [**survey**](https://cran.r-project.org/package=survey)-based effect estimation API.
+The design of cregg follows a few key princples:

+ - Following tidy data principles throughout, so that all of the main functions produce consistently structured, metadata-rich data frames.
 Thus the response from any function is a tidy data frame that can easily be stacked with others (e.g., for computing AMCEs for subsets of respondents) and then producing ggplot2 visualizations.
+ - A formula-based interface that meshes well with the underlying [**survey**](https://cran.r-project.org/package=survey)-based effect estimation API.
+ - A consistent interface for both unconstrained and two-way constrained designs that relies only on formula notation without any package-specific "design" specification.
+Conjoint designs involving two-way constraints between features are easily supported using simple formula notation: `Y ~ A + B + C` implies an unconstrained design, while `Y ~ A * B + C` implies a constraint between levels of features A and B. cregg figures out the constraints automatically without needing to further specify them explicitly.

-It also provides some sugar:
+cregg also provides some sugar:

+ - Using "label" attributes on variables to provide pretty printing, with options to relabel features or plots on the fly
  - Using factor base levels rather than trying to set baseline levels atomically
- - Using "label" attributes on variables to provide pretty printing, with options to relabel features on the fly
- - A convenient API (via the `cj(..., by = ~ group)` statement) for repeated, subgroup operations without the need for `lapply()` or `for` loops
+ - A convenient API (via the `cj(..., by = ~ group)` idiom) for repeated, subgroup operations without the need for `lapply()` or `for` loops
  - All functions have arguments in data-formula order, making it simple to pipe into them via the magrittr pipe (`%>%`).

 A detailed website showcasing package functionality is available at: https://thomasleeper.com/cregg/.
 Contributions and feedback are welcome on [GitHub](https://github.com/leeper/cregg/issues).

-The package takes its name from the surname of a famous White House Press Secretary.
+The package, whose primary point of contact is `cj()`, takes its name from the surname of a famous White House Press Secretary.

 ## Basic Code Examples